brynnb/healthy-surf/README.md

 - Add .env and .env.example
 - Update keyword filtering from gists (stored as JSON)
 - Dev script to update gist JSON via API from local sqlite store
+- Make sure IS_DEV_MODE type checking is properly false when built and instsalled

 ## Tools Used <a name="features"></a>